 April 2020: Frostbite still endures but the Arctic- k i s s e d -tissue is s l o w l y thawing.

-A relief to the painter who needs her hands but who regrets not, humbly succombing to the trance-like-state which encapulated her: A focussed desire: A deep pull- to fully connect in order to holistically translate the Arctic reality with colours and brushes.
+A relief to the painter who needs her hands but also who regrets not more fully succumbing to the trance-like-state which could have encapsulated her forever: A focussed desire: A deep pull- to fully connect… But retracting somewhat, was essential, in order to holistically translate the Arctic reality with colours and brushes.

 (A 2020 Arctic Sunrise Diary was written daily and will be published).